raspberrypilearning/microbit-meteorologist/worksheet.md

 			 '22222:')
 	```

-1. Test each of your images, to make sure that look OK.
+1. Test each of your images, to make sure they look okay.

 ## Communication between the micro:bit and the Raspberry Pi

 1. The micro:bit and the Raspberry Pi can communicate over USB.
-You'll need another `import` line at the top of your Python file, so switch back into **IDLE** and add a line so it looks like this:
+You'll need another `import` line at the top of your Python file, so switch back into IDLE and add a line so it looks like this:

 	```python
 	import pyowm